-argued that employment conditions in Australia are damaging businesses because they are too inflexible.
-Mr Howard argued that the Work-Choices changes provide employers with more flexibility and as a result, higher rates of productivity needed to keep the economy strong, create more jobs and provide higher wages (Howard 2005).
+In arguing his case for changes to industrial relations laws Prime Minister Howard has argued that employment conditions in Australia are damaging businesses because they are too inflexible.
+He has argued the changes provide employers with more flexibility and as a result higher rates of productivity needed to keep the economy strong, create more jobs and provide higher wages (Howard 2005).
 However, Peetz (2005a) contends that the higher workplace productivity argument is flawed and that in reality the reforms are aimed at driving down wages costs at the lower end of the income chain such as those working in the services sectors of the economy.
 He uses the following restaurant scenario to demonstrate this point:

 This is often dressed up productivity - for example... corporations may claim that not having to pay penalty rates for night or weekend work increases labour productivity in the hospitality industry.
 But it does not.
 There is no gain in the number of meals served per restaurant employee by abolishing their penalty rates.
-All that happens in this situation is that the wage cost per meal has gone down, and the profits go up (and restaurant workers' incomes go down), even though productivity is unchanged
+All that happens in this situation is that the wage cost per meal has gone down, and the profits go up (and restaurant workers' incomes go down), even though productivity is unchanged (Peetz 2005a:49).

-(Peetz 2005a:49).